Cindy Beale: Creation and development

 Cindy was introduced in 1988 in a minor role as a love-interest for Simon Wicks (Nick Berry).
 She was due to appear in only eleven episodes but the character evolved.
 Writer Colin Brake has suggested that Cindy was "the most important character for the future" to be introduced in 1988, despite her low-key entrance.

 Actress Michelle Collins was asked to audition for the part by the soap's co-creator, Julia Smith, who saw her perform on stage.
 Collins had previously auditioned for the role of original character Mary Smith, but at the time Julia Smith had decided they did not want that character to be from London, so that role went to Linda Davidson.
 Three years on, Collins won the role of Cindy.
 She has commented, "Cindy arrived for 11 episodes, working on a hat stall and as a tease for Wicksy, but evolved into a much juicier character.
 Julia Smith said it would change my life.
-I didn't believe her - how wrong I was."
+I didn't believe her – how wrong I was."

 In 2015, former executive producer Matthew Robinson explained in a blog post why he had Cindy killed off, saying that keeping her alive "might have benefited the show" but it would have required Collins to commit to three days of filming to depict the birth of Cindy's baby and the outcome of her trial, because "no proper producer could allow off-screen portrayal of massive soap events like those".
-However, Collins never committed to the episodes and Robinson had no choice but to kill the character off-screen.
+However, Collins never committed to the episodes and Robinson felt he had no choice but to kill the character off-screen.

+Reintroduction

+On 19 May 2023, it was reported that Collins would be returning to the show after 25 years in a storyline accommodating the return of Ian, thus resurrecting the character from the dead.

+Who Attacked Cindy?

+After Cindy's affair with Junior Knight (Micah Balfour) is exposed, scenes showing Cindy being attacked by an unknown individual aired at the end of the show's 2024 Christmas broadcast.
+It was reported that Cindy's attacker would be revealed during the show's 40th anniversary week.
+Executive producer Chris Clenshaw explained that the reveal had been planned for the anniversary since early development of the celebration to add to its memorability.
+There were nine official suspects for Cindy's attacker: her fiancé, Ian Beale (Adam Woodyatt); their son, Peter Beale (Thomas Law); Peter's girlfriend, Lauren Branning (Jacqueline Jossa); Ian's mother, Kathy Beale (Gillian Taylforth); Cindy's ex-husband George Knight (Colin Salmon); their daughters Gina Knight (Francesca Henry) and Anna Knight (Molly Rainford); George's son, Junior; and George's wife, Elaine Knight (Harriet Thorpe).
+The attacker was later revealed to be Kathy.